fjantunen/sev1/index.md

 > Culture isn't a slide deck or a slogan.
 It's what people actually do—under pressure, in the dark, without a script.
 > If you want real resilience, you need both: systems built to absorb shocks, and teams trained to adapt.

+** How Complex Systems Fail ⚡**

+Incidents aren't random bad luck.
+They're the natural byproduct of complex systems doing what complex systems do: surprising us.

+Richard Cook’s classic essay How Complex Systems Fail reminds us of a few uncomfortable truths:

+Every system is already broken.
+At any given moment, parts of your system are degraded, masked by redundancy or hidden from view.
+Outages don't 'begin' so much as they finally surface.
+✈️ In aviation, aircraft don't suddenly 'become unsafe', they carry hidden wear, small cracks, and deferred maintenance.
+Pilots fly with this reality every day.

+Safety is an active process.
+Resilience comes from constant adaptation, humans patching gaps, compensating for drift, making micro-decisions that keep the system upright.
+Failures happen when that safety net frays.
+✈️ Pilots continuously adjust trim, throttle, and heading to keep a plane stable.
+System safety is the same: a thousand small corrections.

+Failure is rarely a single cause.
+We crave root cause, but incidents are usually the culmination of small, latent conditions lining up.
+The deploy, the config flag, the Friday pager fatigue.
+They all stack.
+✈️ Airline accidents are almost never one error.
+They're a chain: weather, crew fatigue, a misread instrument.
+Break one link and the accident doesn't happen.

+People are part of the system.
+Engineers aren't outsiders 'operating' the system, they're embedded in it.
+Their heuristics, shortcuts, and blind spots shape outcomes as much as code paths and CPU cycles.
+✈️ A pilot isn’t just 'using' the plane, they're part of the control loop.
+Their judgment, scan patterns, and stress responses directly affect flight safety.

+Change equals risk.
+Migrations, deploys, and reconfigurations are where complex systems most often reveal hidden couplings.
+The system doesn't fail because someone changed it; it fails because the change exposed what was already fragile.
+✈️ Most accidents happen during takeoff and landing—the moments of transition.
+In software, migrations and deploys are your takeoffs and landings.

 ### 3. Clear Criteria for Incident Declaration ✅